SinimaWath/tt-truncate/README.md

 ## Browser Compatability

-The package works in browsers where flex-box is supported.
+The package works in browsers where display: flex is supported.